 - Excellent value for money

-The lowdown: Natural Chemistry are known as an ethical producer of pet products and the flea and tick squeeze on flea treatment is no exception.
-A quality product with 5 pipetts in a pack which have a powerful anti flea liquid which sinks into the skin, fur and natural oils rapidly.
+The lowdown: Natural Chemistry are known as an ethical producer of pet products and the flea and tick squeeze on a flea treatment is no exception.
+A quality product with 5 pipettes in a pack which have a powerful anti-flea liquid which sinks into the skin, fur and natural oils rapidly.
 With this pack, you get 5 months worth of treatment for around £12 which is £2.40 per month.
-With the Natural Chemistry flea and tick squeeze all you’ve got left to do is make the rest of the household flea free.
+With the Natural Chemistry Flea and tick squeeze, all you’ve got left to do is make the rest of the household flea free.

 - Less harsh chemicals used